utexas-bwi/bwi_common/bwi_led/README.md

 ### Setting Up BWI LED Configuration

+To utilize the BWI LED package you must configure the led segments of the robot in the launch file.
+The package led animations are configured for use on the Segbots part of the BWI Project, but could be modified for other robot designs.

 LED Strips must be set up in a similar style as shown below.

 <img src="/bwi_led/images/front.JPG" alt="Front" width="300">